 - Durable, waterproof material that’s also easy to clean.

-- Integrated sun shade.
+- Integrated sunshade.

-10. Osprey Packs Poco AG Plus Child Carrier
+Osprey Poco Plus Child Carrier

-Osprey offers a guarantee to repair or replace your carrier if there are any defects.
+Our favorite feature is Osprey’s guarantee to repair or replace your carrier if there are any defects.
 This gives peace of mind to parents hesitant about committing to such an expensive piece of gear.

-- Anti-gravity suspension system with plenty of airflow for comfort.
+- Plenty of airflow for comfort.